juji-io/dtlvnative/README.md

 ## Additional dependencies

-Right now, the included shared libraries dependent on some system libraries.
+Right now, the included shared libraries depend on some system libraries.

 * `libc`
 * `libomp` or `libgomp`